aiswaryal/Sales-Insights/README.md

 # Sales-Insights
-Problem Statement : Sales director decides to invest in data analysis project and he would like to build power BI dashboard that can give him real time sales insights.
+Problem Statement : Data analysis project to build power BI dashboard that can give real time sales insights.

-Database has all sales transactions, customers, products and markets information.
-We will analyse this database.
+Undertook analysis of Database containing sales transactions, customer details, products and market information.

-Plug mysql database with power BI.
-In power BI we will do data cleaning and ETL (Extract, transform , load).
-This process is also known as data munging or data wrangling.
-We will do currency normalization, handling invalid values etc.
+Used Power BI for data cleaning and wrangling (ETL-Extract, transform , load).
+This was followed by currency normalization, handling invalid values etc.

-Finally we will create the dashboard.
+Dashboard was created to provide sales insights such as Revenue Trend, top customers/markets for the required period.